If you’ve been in sales for any length of time, you will probably have heard of a selling sheet, sell sheet, or a sales flyer.

 The distribution method will influence how you design the sell sheet.

 The 3 secret ingredients for compelling sell sheets

 1. Stunning design

-The design of your sell sheet will vary based on the product or service that you want to sell and the features you want to highlight.
+The design of your sell sheet will vary based on your business, the product or service that you want to sell, and the features you want to highlight.